 Changes to the EYFS 2021

-The Department for Education is proposing changes to the Early Years Foundation Stage (EYFS).
+The Department for Education is to change the Early Years Foundation Stage (EYFS) in 2021.

 The government says the changes will improve outcomes for all children, but particularly the language and literacy outcomes for disadvantaged children and reduce teacher workload.